|

 one of six syllables.
 The alliterative structure and meter for each pair of

-|T| x |V| x X x
+lines is:|T| x |V| x X x

 X